 Zulily, Inc. (ZU), an online flash sale retailer geared toward moms, especially younger mothers, just had a very successful IPO in mid November.
 According to Yahoo Finance, there were 10.15 million shares exchanged hands on Zulily’s first day as a public company.
 Combined the first two days, there were totally 11.5 million shares exchanged, very close to the planned volume, i.e. 11.5 million shares, on Zulily’s prospectus filed on November 15th, 2013.
 Since then, average traded volume for Zulily has been around 355k, which is only a third of what was traded on its first trading day.

-Let’s take a look at SCTY’s financial statements before discussing further.
+On this note, we would like to take a look at Zulily’s most recent quarter financial performance before discussing further.